-On Bainbridge, the beans are now roasted once a week by Islandcraft Coffee.
+On Bainbridge, the beans are now roasted once a week by Pegasus Coffee Company.
 A crew of 50 volunteers takes turns bagging the roasted beans, distributing them to local grocery stores and other big customers, and shipping bags to our growing array of internet customers.

 Because of the thousands of volunteer hours donated by Bainbridge residents, we have been able to make enough money from coffee sales to build water systems and schools, support public health projects, equip school libraries, employ an agronomist, and contribute to many other projects undertaken jointly by residents of our two sister islands.